abhishekaxl/headlessEcommerce/middleware/README.md

 ## Usage

-Middleware `/api/graphql` endpoint पर available है।
+Middleware is available at the `/api/graphql` endpoint.

 ### Example Request